-We assess Barcelona's social issuer profile score as neutral to low (S-2) across most categories, reflecting high quality health & safety and access to basic services.
-The only category that entails moderately negative risk is the housing where the city of Barcelona faces issues mainly related to housing affordability.
+We assess Barcelona's social issuer profile score as neutral to low (S-2) across most categories, reflecting high-quality health and safety standards and access to basic services.
+The only category that entails moderately negative risk is housing where the city of Barcelona faces issues mainly related to housing affordability.